 Buy it: cookfood.net

-Why: With Jack Lucas from MasterChef at the helm, The Cookaways Christmas feast boxes this year are taking things to the next level.
-There’s a choice of centrepieces as well as canapes, and you can even add bubbly too if you want to start off your Christmas dinner with a pop.
-Mains developed by Jack include a chicken Wellington with red wine sauce and a portobello mushroom and goat’s cheese tart, while there’s a side dish of creamed leeks and spinach.
+Why: The Cookaways Christmas feast boxes this year are taking things to the next level.
+The centrepiece is a choice of beef, mushroom or chicken Wellington and there's the option to add bubbly too if you want to start off your Christmas dinner with a pop.
+The side dishes range from creamed leeks and spinach through to crispy smashed potatoes.
 If you’ve got your main course sorted but would like the canapes taken care of instead then there’s a package for that too, with smoked salmon and horseradish blinis, king prawn and avocado cocktail cups and goat’s cheese and onion chutney squares all offered to help you kickstart your festive food without any fuss.
 Christmas wouldn’t be Christmas without a delicious dessert, and the easy-to-assemble pud available is a vanilla cheesecake with rhubarb and ginger.

 Best for: The hostess/host with the most